traveltrousers/Blink_Comfort/README.md

 The compiled code is also in the directory or just download the code and play around with it.
 There are only 6 extra files, 2 animations, 2 animators and 2 scripts to play the animations when Q or E are pressed, otherwise the code is vanilla 0.4.3 Tuscany.

 Using Unity 4.6 B 21 and 0.4.3 from Oculus.

+If you just want the exe download it here :  http://www.feelthree.com/downloads/blink_test.rar